tent/tent.io/source/trademark-legal.md

 # Trademark Terms of Use

+TENT® is a trademark of Apollic Software, LLC.

-TENT™, the TENT™ logo design, the TENT™ logotype, TENT CERTIFIED™, TENT APPROVED™, POWERED BY TENT™, and TENT COMPATIBLE™ are exclusive trademarks of Tent.is, LLC.
+The TENT™ logo design, the TENT™ logotype, TENT CERTIFIED™, TENT APPROVED™, POWERED BY TENT™, and TENT COMPATIBLE™ are exclusive trademarks of Tent.is, LLC.

 The Tent logo design is the exclusive property of Tent.is, LLC.
 All rights reserved.